Nude swimming: China

 In 2004 after some local university students went skinny-dipping there, signs were placed at a riverside beach in a public park in Zhejiang province declaring a section to be a nudist beach.
 Following complaints from other park visitors, the signs were removed, although officially China has no law forbidding swimming nude.
-In a July 2005 a heat wave, a number of incidents of men skinny-dipping were noted.
+In a July 2005 heat wave, a number of incidents of men skinny-dipping were noted.

 England

 In English boys' schools (Manchester Grammar School, for example), students recall nude swimming being required at least from the 1930s until the 1970s.
 No official reason for the practice was given, but some mention the problem in the early years of fibres from wool swimsuits clogged pool filters.
 However, nude swimming continued when modern swimsuit materials were available.

+In a less formal setting, young boys might be nude in mixed company, as shown in a home movie of an outing featuring young Brownies, Girl Guides and Scouts playing in the grounds of a stately home in 1940s Britain.
+While the girls and older boys wore suits, the boys of about 10 years of age played in the river naked.

+Germany

+Mixed gender nude swimming in lakes, rivers and beaches following WWI was part of the social liberalization in the Weimar Republic.
+Some swimmers were part of the organized naturist movement, others sought only an escape from economic and political turmoil.
+Economic problems had eliminated support for swimming pools and other recreational facilities, these needs being replaced by "wild swimming" in natural bodies of water.

+In planning for the 1976 Summer Olympics in Montreal, the West German swim coach suggested that men's events be nude, which cut seconds from their times.
+The suggestion was not taken seriously by Olympic officials.

+Greece

+In the 1870s, sea bathing at the Athenian seafront was an activity dominated by working class men who swam naked.
+With the beginning of the 20th century, resorts for the middle class were established, a transition which was at odds with male nudity.
+This was dealt with by having separate male and female bathing areas, but these became difficult to enforce.
+In the 1910s, mixed gender bathing began, and became actual swimming away from shore rather that wading.
+Female beach attire became "semi-nude" by the standard of prior years, exposing women's arms and legs.